deckar01/oracle/README.md

     - `find(message: str): -> Iterator[str]` - The method for finding sources of context
         for a given message.

-See `contexts/oracle/` for an example.
+See the files in `oracle/contexts/self/` for an example.

 ## Architecture